lerrytang/self-interpretable-agent/README.md

 ### Training on a cluster

-Running the code on a distributed computing platform such as GKE can speed up the training a lot, see this [blog](https://cloud.google.com/blog/products/ai-machine-learning/how-to-run-evolution-strategies-on-google-kubernetes-engine) for more information about running evolution algorithms on GKE.
+Running the code on a distributed computing platform such as Google Kubernetes Engine (GKE) can speed up the training a lot, see this [blog](https://cloud.google.com/blog/products/ai-machine-learning/how-to-run-evolution-strategies-on-google-kubernetes-engine) for more information about running evolution algorithms on GKE.

-Once you have a Kubernetes cluster ready (either locally or from a cloud service provider), you can wrap the code into an image and submit a job to the cluster.
+Once you have a Kubernetes cluster ready (either locally or from a cloud service provider), you can package the code into an image and submit a job to the cluster.
 The following commands are only tested on GKE but should be general, steps 1 and 2 are *only* necessary for the first time or when you have made code modifications.

 #### Step 1.
 Prepare an image.
-You can use our prepared docker images `docker.io/braintok/self-attention-agent:{tag}`, in this case you can skip this step.
+You can use our prepared images `docker.io/braintok/self-attention-agent:{tag}`, in this case you can skip this step.

-If you decide to create your own image, you can run the following commands in the repository's root directory.
+If you decide to create your own image, you can run the following command in the repository's root directory.
 ```
 docker build -t {image-name}:{tag} .
 ```